 The persons named in the enclosed form of proxy are executive officers of the Corporation.
 A Shareholder has the right to appoint a person, who need not be a Shareholder of the Corporation, other than the persons designated in the accompanying form of proxy, to attend and act on his or her behalf at the Meeting.
-To exercise this right, a Shareholder may cross out the names printed on the form of proxy and insert such other person's name in the blank space provided in the accompanying form of proxy or complete another appropriate form of proxy.
+To exercise this right, a Shareholder may insert such other person's name in the blank space provided in the accompanying form of proxy or complete another appropriate form of proxy.